Walt Michaels: Oakland Raiders assistant (1962)

 On April 3, 1962, Michaels entered the coaching ranks when he was hired by the American Football League's Oakland Raiders as the team's defensive backs coach.
 He would spend only one season there, with the success he enjoyed with the Browns nowhere to be found.
 The Raiders lost their first 13 games before winning the season finale, playing in Frank Youell Field, a temporary stadium.

 New York Jets assistant (1963–73)

 After the 1962 season, Michaels joined the staff of the American Football League's New York Jets as defensive line coach.
 He played as an emergency fill-in at linebacker in the opening game of the 1963 season versus Boston.
 In 1967, with the departure of J.D.
 Donaldson, Michaels's responsibility shifted to linebackers and the secondary.
 He also became the "unofficial" defensive coordinator, creating the team's defensive game plans.
-The Jets defeated the Baltimore Colts in Super Bowl III, with Michaels seemingly the heir apparent to replace Weeb Ewbank, following the departure of fellow assistant Clive Rush.
+The Jets defeated the Baltimore Colts (and his brother, Colts kicker Lou Michaels) in Super Bowl III.

+In the years that immediately followed, Michaels seemingly emerged as the heir apparent to replace Jets head coach Weeb Ewbank, following the departure of fellow assistant Clive Rush.